Cooper-Zhong/CS340-Final-Project/report.md

 ## Bias Mitigated model -- BERT

-To get a more in-depth contextual embeddings of text, we replace the `CNN` model with a `BERT` model, which stands for Bidirectional Encoder Representations from Transformers.
+### Idea and Rationale

+In our toxicity classification task, we have decided to replace the CNN model with a `BERT` (Bidirectional Encoder Representations from Transformers) model.
+The intuition is based on the idea that `BERT` can provide more comprehensive and contextual embeddings of text, leading to improved performance in understanding and classifying toxic language.

+Unlike CNN, which operates on fixed-sized windows of text, `BERT` considers the entire context of a sentence by leveraging the bidirectional transformer architecture.
+Another significant advantage of `BERT` is its transfer learning capabilities.
+As a pre-trained model, `BERT` has already learned general language representations from a large corpus of text.
+This pre-training enables `BERT` to transfer its knowledge to the downstream classification task easily.

 ### Model Details